MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/from-abi.md

 ---

 # winrt::from_abi function template ([C++/WinRT](/windows/uwp/cpp-and-winrt-apis/intro-to-using-cpp-with-winrt))
 A helper function that, given a projected interface object, retrieves a pointer to the implementation.
-For more details, and code examples, see [Instantiating and passing implementation types and interfaces](/windows/uwp/cpp-and-winrt-apis/implement-an-interface).
+For more details, and code examples, see [Instantiating and returning implementation types and interfaces](/windows/uwp/cpp-and-winrt-apis/author-apis#instantiating-and-returning-implementation-types-and-interfaces).

 ## Syntax
 ```cppwinrt